"It's your kingdom."

 Following the consultation, the King's Road station and the alternative via Dalston Junction were chosen.
 A report by the National Infrastructure Commission in 2016 supported this route and rejected the suggestion of having three branches.
 Nevertheless, the report mentions the possibility of a branch from Hackney via Stratford or West Ham to Barking in tunnel, before emerging near Dagenham Dock to run to Grays on the existing NR line; if chosen, this would presumably replace one of the two routes shown above.

-If the line goes ahead, powers to build it would probably be granted in the early 2020s with service starting in the 2030s.
+If the line goes ahead, powers to build it would probably be granted in the mid-2020s with service starting in the 2030s.
+It is seen as essential to help distribute passengers arriving at Euston on HS2 train.

 [1] All references to Epping up to 1994 should be taken to include the section from there to Ongar.

-West London Orbital is a proposal for a new line around the western suburbs on London.
-It is specifically designed to connect a number of radial routes, including Crossrail, so as to improve journey opportunities both between the areas that they serve and from there to Docklands.
+The original proposal for West London Orbital was a new line around the western suburbs of London.
+It was specifically designed to connect a number of radial routes, including the Elizabeth Line, so as to improve journey opportunities both between the areas that they serve and from there to Docklands.

-The line would run entirely in tunnel and, like the Docklands Light Railway, would use small automated trains.
+The line would have run entirely in tunnel and, like the Docklands Light Railway, would have used small automated trains.

-There are two proposed routes, both running from Brent Cross to Surbiton.
-The locations in this table are of the existing stations that would be served; it is anticipated that the West London Orbital stations would normally be directly underneath them.
+There were two proposed routes, both running from Brent Cross to Surbiton.
+The locations in this table are of the existing stations that would have been served; it was anticipated that the West London Orbital stations would normally have been directly underneath them.

 | ||||||||||||||||||||||||||||||